akorn/zfsbackup/README.md

  * It has to reference the specific filesystem backed up, not just the name of the sources.d directory.
-   * Preferably by UUID.
+   * Preferably by UUID as well as path.
-   * If a snapshot was used, the UUID of the origin fs should be listed; the UUID of the snapshot is less interesting but should be included for completeness.
+   * If a snapshot was used, the UUID of the origin fs should be listed; the UUID of the snapshot (if it even has one) is less interesting as it's ephemeral.
    * The zfsbackup-client script itself doesn't and shouldn't care whether it's backing up a snapshot or not; this should be handled by pre/post-client scripts.
  * The data has to be structured, with a fixed number of fields.
    * (It could even be stored in a database.)